dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 ---
 # required metadata

-title: Set up Symantec integration with Microsoft Intune
+title: Set up Symantec integration with Microsoft Intune | Microsoft Intune
-titlesuffix:
 description: How to set up the Symantec Endpoint Protection Mobile solution with Microsoft Intune to control mobile device access to your corporate resources.
 keywords:
 author: brenduns